 Medical facilities and practitioners In the case that you may get ill while in Japan, medical costs can be quite high, so make sure you have travel health insurance and funds to cover steep medical costs or repatriation.
 You may not find many English medical practitioners, however you may find that some Japanese doctors speak English.

-Check if you need vaccinations Speak with one of our prescribing nurses at least six to eight weeks before travel for advice on vaccinations for Japan
+Check if you need vaccinations Book an appointment at your local pharmacy at least 6 to 8 weeks before travel to get vaccinations for Japan

 Insect protection Bring everything needed to avoid insect bites while in Japan, including DEET insect repellent

 Travel insurance If you become ill in Japan and did not receive the right vaccinations before you left, your travel insurance can become void.
 So, make sure to check before you leave

 Note useful contact numbers Keep a list of useful contacts to take with you to Japan in case of an emergency